overmesgit/aibattle/README.md

 ## TODO

-* show draw result
-* show current username
+* landing page
 * check for claude ai errors
-* second scroll for turn actions
 * skill map in battle viewer
+* check security (show only objects for current user)
+* disable prompt update if it is in processing
 * rule explanation
 * change action log to teamA and teamB
 * add randomness to battle matching